 However, this is very difficult.

-Because RBI has strict mandates in regard to transfer of money abroad.
+Because RBI has strict mandates in regard to transfer and investing money abroad.

 Also we are hardly familar with investing in international securities.

 But then again you need to have a US-denominated currency account and a trading account there.

 Added to this, you need to do stock analysis of foreign equities and then earn profits.